-The Burrell Collection closed to the public on 23 October 2016 in order to embark on a four year programme of refurbishment.
-It is expected to reopen in 2020.
+The Burrell Collection closed to the public in October 2016 in order to embark on a programme of refurbishment.
+It was planned to reopen in spring 2021.
 The remainder of this page is as written before the refurbishment commenced in order to allow visitors a glimpse of the "before".
-We will update the page to present the "after" when the Burrell Collection reopens in 2020.
+We will update the page to present the "after" when the Burrell Collection reopens.

 Since 1983, Glasgow's Pollok Park has been home to the magnificent glass and brick building designed specifically to house the Burrell Collection, some 8,000 works of art collected during his lifetime by the shipping magnate, Sir William Burrell, and gifted to Glasgow City Council in 1944.